 Drafting Note: Request feedback on the appropriate level for a reserve threshold.
 Original proposal was based on gross reserves set to $3 billion for each company and $6 billion for a group of companies.
 Discussion on the NAIC VM-22 Subgroup suggested that a lower threshold may be necessary to limit the majority of companies for being eligible for the exemption, resulting in an initial placeholder of $0.5 billion for each company.

-Exemption reserves are determined as follows:
+Exemption reserves are the gross of reinsurance equivalent amounts to the items listed below:

 The amount reported in the prior calendar year life/health annual statement, Analysis of Increase in Reserves During the Year-Individual Annuities, Column 2 (“Fixed Annuities”), line 16; plus